Michael Taylor (forester)

-Michael W. Taylor (born 25 April 1966, in Los Angeles) is a leading discoverer of champion and tallest trees - most notably coast redwoods.
+Michael W. Taylor (born 25 April 1966) is an American forester who is notable for being a leading discoverer of champion and tallest trees - most notably coast redwoods.
 In 2006, Taylor co-discovered the tallest known tree in the world, a coast redwood (Sequoia sempervirens) now named "Hyperion".
 He also discovered "Helios" and "Icarus", the 2nd and 3rd tallest.

 National Geographic made a video about the discovery and measuring of Hyperion.
 The discovery made headlines.

 Taylor has discovered 50 coast redwoods over 350 ft tall, and co-discovered approximately 100 more with Chris Atkins and Stephen Sillett, who is the first holder of the Kenneth L. Fisher Chair in Redwood Forest Ecology at Humboldt State University.
 Taylor and Sillett have collaborated and measured remarkable previously unknown redwoods.
 Their discoveries have fueled research and public interest in coast redwoods, which are now a World Heritage Site.

 Michael is a main character of the non-fiction book (2007) The Wild Trees.
 The narrative includes how Taylor began exploring for tall trees, measuring tallest trees, and later networking with Pacific coast forest researchers.